 Not every peer-reviewed journal offers open access, and therefore, not every journal will require an article processing charge (APC) to publish!

 The models for publishing an article in a journal are either traditional, open access, or hybrid.
-For every legitimate journal, the publishing mode does not impact the peer review process: the article is peer-reviewed before it is accepted to be published, and there is no cost for an article to be peer-reviewed.
+Other than special cases such as BMJ Case Reports* and its fellowship model, the publishing mode does not impact the peer review process.
+An article is peer-reviewed before it is accepted to be published, and there is no cost for an article to be peer-reviewed.

 Once an article has been accepted, how the article is made available will be determined by the publishing mode.